broadinstitute/MuTest/README.rst

 ASSESSMENT BY HAND
 ~~~~~~~~~~~~~~~~~~

-The scala script provides an automated way of doing the following: gathering bams lists, running mutest on those bam lists, incorporating the results into a submission file and assessing that submission file with MuTest.
+The scala script provides an automated way of doing the following: gathering bams lists, running mutest on those bam lists, incorporating the results into a submission file and assessing that submission file with *MuTest*.

 The first command does the collection step::